Language Models with Rationality

-To address this, our goal is to expose some of this latent structure by adding a {\bf rational layer} on top of the LLM, in which a graph of relevant model-believed (natural language) statements is constructed, and inconsistencies in this graph are identified and debugged.
-These {\bf belief graphs} provide a window into some of the latent contents of the model, potentially helping users understand and trust model answers.
-In addition, we find such graphs expose latent inconsistencies in the model's knowledge.
-We show how such inconsistencies can be resolved in the rational layer using formal constraint satisfaction techniques, resulting in a more consistent set of beliefs in the {\it overall system}, without harming overall answer accuracy (although some individual answers may change).
-Note that the overall system comprises the LLM plus the rational layer, with belief changes occurring in the rational layer (the LLM is frozen).
-The end result is answers supported by faithful, system-believed chains of reasoning drawn from a consistent system of beliefs.
+In addition, when we do this, we find such graphs expose latent inconsistencies in the model's beliefs.
+We show how such inconsistencies can be resolved using constraint satisfaction techniques.
+When we do this, the rational layer becomes not just a window onto the model, but an active reasoning component in its own right in a {\it larger, overall system}, comprising the (frozen) LLM plus rational layer (blue box, Figure~\ref{example}).
+We show this results in a more consistent set of beliefs in the overall system, without harming overall answer accuracy (although some individual answers may change).
+The result is answers supported by faithful, system-believed chains of reasoning drawn from a consistent belief system.